dresdner353/energyutils/GEN_REPORT.md

 # Report Generator Utility

-The report generator script generates an XLSX file from a directory of YYYYMMDD.jsonl files.
+The report generator script generates an XLSX file from a directory of YYYY-MM-DD.jsonl files.

 THIS IS A WORK IN PROGRESS